Region-of-Interest Based Neural Video Compression: ROI-based neural video compression

+We define a video frame $x_i \in \mathds{R}^{H \times W\times 3}$ at time step $i$, where $H$ and $W$ represent its height and width respectively.
+Then, a video sequence is denoted as $\mathbf{x}= \{ x_0, x_1, \hdots, x_{T} \}$, with $T+1$ frames.
+The sequence of binary ROI masks corresponding to the video sequence is defined as $\mathbf{s} = \{s_0, s_1, \hdots, s_{T}\}$, where $s_i \in \{0, 1\}^{H \times W}$.
 The neural video codec SSF consists of an I-frame codec and a P-frame codec.
-The I-frame codec is a mean-scale hyperprior AE~\cite{minnen2018joint} which encodes individual frames $x_0$ independently to produce a reconstruction $\hat{x}_0$.
+The I-frame codec is a mean-scale hyperprior AE~\cite{minnen2018joint} which encodes a first frame $x_0$ independently to produce a reconstruction $\hat{x}_0$.
 The P-frame codec is comprised of two hyperprior AEs.
 The first, the \emph{P-frame flow hyperprior AE}, estimates a scale-space flow $g_i$ from the previous reconstruction $\hat{x}_{i-1}$ and current frame $x_i$, which is used to warp the previous reconstruction into $\bar{x}_i$.
 The second hyperprior AE, \emph{the P-frame residual hyperprior AE}, encodes the residual $r_i = \bar{x}_i - x_i$.
 The final reconstruction $\hat{x}_i$ is obtained by adding the warped prediction $\bar{x}_i$ and the estimated residual $\hat{r}_i$.
 The latent codes of each hyperprior AE are denoted by $z_0$, $w_i$ and $v_i$ and are rounded to integer values then entropy coded using the prior parameters estimated by their respective hyper-decoder.
 We omit hyper latent codes for ease of exposition, and we refer to~\cite{ssf} for further details.

-\paragraph{Implicit ROI Scale-Space Flow} An immediate extension to SSF to make it ROI-aware is to concatenate the current ROI mask $s_i$ as an additional input to each of the three hyperpriors, see Fig.~\ref{fig:models}a.
-Note that the ROI mask is not fed to the decoder, meaning we expect the encoders to implicitly store the relevant ROI information inside the existing latent codes.
-Since the decoder does not require the ROI mask, we do not need to transmit a representation of the mask itself.
-Albeit simple, we show the effectiveness of this approach when paired with an ROI-aware loss in Sec.~\ref{sec:results}.